Prais3/Java_codes/README.md

-# Word_Search_Program
+# Java_codes

-Java application that implements a simple word search program
+1. Java application that implements a simple word search program (READ README FILE FOR MORE INFORMATION)

-This program only searches for words that are horizontal in the word search puzzle.

-It does find the word if it is reversed.
-Program will be updated soon to include vertical and diagonal searches
+2. Java program that calls the databse made using apache derby and solves the queries requested in the java code.
+(READ README FILE FOR MORE INFORMATION)